American expatriate baseball players in Japan: 1930s and 1940s

 In October 1940, responding to rising hostility toward the West due to World War II, the league outlawed the use of English in Japanese baseball.
 Pitcher Tadashi Wakabayashi renounced his American citizenship in 1941, following the Japanese attack on Pearl Harbor (so his achievements as the Japanese Baseball League Most Valuable Player in 1944 and 1947 "don't count" toward the accomplishments of American players).
 No Americans played in Japanese pro leagues from that point until after the war.

 1950s

 Another Hawaiian, Wally Yonamine, was the first American to play professional baseball in Japan after World War II when he joined the Yomiuri Giants of the reorganized Japanese professional league, now known as Nippon Professional Baseball.
 A multi-skilled outfielder, Yonamine was a member of four Japan Series Championship teams, the Central League Most Valuable Player in 1957, a consecutive seven-time Best Nine Award winner (1952–58), an eleven-time All-Star, and a three-time batting champion.
-He was inducted into the Japanese Baseball Hall of Fame in 1994, the only American yet admitted into the Hall as a player.
+He was inducted into the Japanese Baseball Hall of Fame in 1994, the only American yet admitted into the Hall as a player until Randy Bass was inducted in 2023.